deadlykam/Tapo100Automation_Laptop/README.md

 - k. **Auto Connect:** If enabled, this flag will auto connect to the Tapo device when the TapoAutomationLaptop starts.
 - l. **Dark Theme:** If enabled, this will show the dark theme of the application.
 Disabling it again will show the light theme of the application, which is the one shown in the images.

+After starting **TapoAutomationLaptop** then you need to fill up all the details, especially f, g and h in _Fig 2_.
+You can also change the min and max value, d and e, and once you are satisfied then click the **Save** button, i in _Fig 2_.
+This will save all the setting values.
+Finally click the **Connect** button, j in _Fig 2_.
+Once you are connected the **Connect** button, j in _Fig 2_, will disappear and the **Tapo Connection Status** icon will be shown, c in _Fig 2_.
+Now the **TapoAutomationLaptop** application will automatically charge and discharge the laptop's battery using the min and max value you provided.
+If you want to update the min and max values then you can do so and then press the **Save** button.